asianguyen/Fit-Me-Up/README.md

 We are a group of Sophomores at Brown University passionate about clothing sustainability and style!
 Our contributions to this project totalled approximately 200 hours.
 #### Asia Nguyen (atnguyen):
-Front end styling and functionality,
+Front end styling and functionality, clothing generation, closet formatting, saved outfit functionality

 #### Eleanor Park (enpark):
 Front end component structuring, clothing and outfit functionality, browser zoom formatting, accessibility, and front-end styling.